 SummitStone Health Partners places high importance on being a place where our all our staff, clients, and partners are comfortable.
 For decades, SummitStone has had committees focused on this work.
 Our current committee is J.E.D.I.S.
 (Justice, Equity, Diversity and Inclusion at SummitStone).
 J.E.D.I.S. is comprised of staff members from across our agency, as well as a consumer voice.
 Its purpose is to examine our system and propose any improvements necessary to make our agency just, equitable, diverse and inclusive for all.

 J.E.D.I.S. recognizes that behavioral healthcare disparities exist across the many different strata that comprise “culture,” such as language, ethnicity, race, religion, sexual orientation, gender identity and/or expression, sex and gender, socioeconomic status, age, and ability status.
 We also recognize the influence that culture has on many issues related to behavioral health care, including barriers to service, attitudes towards recovery, beliefs about mental illness and substance use/addictions, and help-seeking behaviors.
 Culture also influences our staff and the communities that we serve.
-With this in mind, the goals of J.E.D.I.S. are:
+With this in mind J.E.D.I.S. will:

-- Create, review and update a E.D.I.
-I Strategic Plan that feeds into the SummitStone Strategic Plan.
+- Create, review and update the diversity, equity and inclusion that are directly connected to the SummitStone Strategic Plan

-- Make recommendations to the Senior Leadership Team and the Board regarding J.E.D.I. topics, such as changes to policies and procedures, etc., in the following areas:
+- Make recommendations to the Senior Leadership Team and the Board regarding J.E.D.I. topics, such as changes to policies, procedures, practices and processes in the following areas: